Nazi Party: Rise to power: 1925–1933

 In the 1920s the Nazi Party expanded beyond its Bavarian base.
 At this time, it began surveying voters in order to determine what they were dissatisfied with in Germany, allowing Nazi propaganda to be altered accordingly.
-Catholic Bavaria maintained its right-wing nostalgia for a Catholic monarch; and Westphalia, along with working-class "Red Berlin", were always the Nazis' weakest areas electorally, even during the Third Reich itself.
+Catholic Bavaria maintained its nostalgia for a Catholic monarch; and Westphalia, along with working-class "Red Berlin", were always the Nazis' weakest areas electorally, even during the Third Reich itself.
 The areas of strongest Nazi support were in rural Protestant areas such as Schleswig-Holstein, Mecklenburg, Pomerania and East Prussia.
 Depressed working-class areas such as Thuringia also produced a strong Nazi vote, while the workers of the Ruhr and Hamburg largely remained loyal to the Social Democrats, the Communist Party of Germany or the Catholic Centre Party.
 Nuremberg remained a Nazi Party stronghold, and the first Nuremberg Rally was held there in 1927.
 These rallies soon became massive displays of Nazi paramilitary power and attracted many recruits.
 The Nazis' strongest appeal was to the lower middle-classes—farmers, public servants, teachers and small businessmen—who had suffered most from the inflation of the 1920s, so who feared Bolshevism more than anything else.
 The small business class was receptive to Hitler's antisemitism, since it blamed Jewish big business for its economic problems.
 University students, disappointed at being too young to have served in the War of 1914–1918 and attracted by the Nazis' radical rhetoric, also became a strong Nazi constituency.
 By 1929, the party had 130,000 members.

 The party's nominal Deputy Leader was Rudolf Hess, but he had no real power in the party.
 By the early 1930s, the senior leaders of the party after Hitler were Heinrich Himmler, Joseph Goebbels and Hermann Göring.
 Beneath the Leadership Corps were the party's regional leaders, the Gauleiters, each of whom commanded the party in his Gau ("region").
 Goebbels began his ascent through the party hierarchy as Gauleiter of Berlin-Brandenburg in 1926.
 Streicher was Gauleiter of Franconia, where he published his antisemitic newspaper Der Stürmer.
 Beneath the Gauleiter were lower-level officials, the Kreisleiter ("county leaders"), Zellenleiter ("cell leaders") and Blockleiter ("block leaders").
 This was a strictly hierarchical structure in which orders flowed from the top and unquestioning loyalty was given to superiors.
-Only the SA retained some autonomy.
+The SA alone escaped this hierarchy, remaining a self-administered formation answerable only to Hitler.
 Being composed largely of unemployed workers, many SA men took the Nazis' socialist rhetoric seriously.
 At this time, the Hitler salute (borrowed from the Italian fascists) and the greeting "Heil Hitler!" were adopted throughout the party.